On Algebraic Abstractions for Concurrent Separation Logics: PCM Abstractions Formally

 But then $\numCurrent{\fapp{\sigma}{x}} + (\numCurrent{\fapp{\sigma}{y}} + \numCurrent{\fapp{\sigma}{z}}) \leq 1$ and $\numCurrent{\fapp{\sigma}{y}} + \numCurrent{\fapp{\sigma}{z}} \leq 1$, i.e., $x \rel{\alpha} (y \join z)$ and $y \rel{\alpha} z$.
 We see that associativity in this example says that three threads may group in any way while preserving $\rel{\alpha}$ because at most one of them can hold the $\currentT$ ticket.

-In Section~\ref{s:transitions}, we defined the state space $\STicket$ of the resource \rTicket using the predicate $\ord$.
-An important property of $\ord$ is that it's downward closed: $\fapp{\ord}{(x\join y)}$ implies $\fapp{\ord}{x}$.
-That is, if $\ord$ holds of a map, it holds of each subset of that map.
-Notice that $\ord$ is defined as a predicate over a single PCM element $x \in U$ but we can easily lift it to a binary relation as follows:
+In Section~\ref{s:transitions}, we defined the state space $\STicket$ of the resource \rTicket using the predicate $\ord$ to capture that $\servedT$ tickets are smaller than $\currentT$ ticket, which in turn is smaller than $\waitingT$ tickets.
+While $\ord$ is defined as a predicate over a single PCM element $x \in U$, it easily lifts to a binary relation as follows: